Mid-Ohio Athletic Conference: History

 In November 2015, seven schools from the Blue Division (Cardington, Centerburg, East Knox, Fredericktown, Highland, Mount Gilead, and Northmor) announced that they would withdraw from the MOAC to form a new league with Danville of the MBC.
 This new league would later be branded the Knox Morrow Athletic Conference.
 The KMAC began league play in the fall of 2017.

 Likely due to the Blue Division's demise, Elgin and the Northwest Central Conference announced in December 2015 that the Comets would join the NWCC in 2017-18 as a full-member.

 In February 2016, Jonathan Alder announced they would be leaving the MOAC for the Central Buckeye Conference in 2017-18.

 In March 2016, Ontario announced that they would join the MOAC in 2017-18 when the Northern Ohio League disbands.
 Clear Fork is also joining at the same time as they were voted out of the Ohio Cardinal Conference following the 2017-18 school year.

 In July 2017, North Union announced they would be leaving the MOAC for the Central Buckeye Conference.
 This prompted the league to invite Shelby as a replacement, which their school board accepted.
 North Union remained in the MOAC for football in 2018, but switched to the CBC in all other sports for the 2018-2019 year.
 Shelby did the same staying in the SBC for football in 2018, but switched to the MOAC in all other sports for the 2018-2019 year which means Shelby only spent one year in the Sandusky Bay Conference and only two for football.

 In February 2018, Buckeye Valley announced they would be leaving the MOAC for the Mid-State League Ohio Division.
 The league invited Highland to fill the spot but they declined at first.
 They were invited again in January 2020, and this time their school board accepted their invitation on March 18, 2020.
-The Scots will begin league play in the 2021-22 school year in all sports but football with football beginning in the fall of 2022.
+The Scots began league play in the 2021-22 school year in all sports but football with football beginning in the fall of 2022.

 League champions

 The MOAC supports 12 league sports for both male and female competition.
 This includes football, boys' and girls' basketball, boys' and girls' track & field, boys' and girls' cross country, baseball, softball, volleyball, wrestling, and golf.

-League champions for each sport are recognized in both the Red Division and Blue Division, with the exception of wrestling until 2004.
-The MOAC also awards an all sports trophy as well.